Gladhouse

 Overview

-Gladhouse Reservoir is a wildlife haven offering visitors a rural experience a short drive away from Edinburgh, with walking and cycling routes linking into the surrounding Moorfoot Hills.
+Gladhouse Reservoir is a stunning wildlife haven just a short drive from Edinburgh, offering visitors a peaceful rural escape with scenic walking and cycling routes that connect to the surrounding Moorfoot Hills.

-Designed by the prolific Victorian civil engineer James Leslie in 1879, Gladhouse supplies Midlothian with its drinking water and is the largest body of freshwater in the Lothians.
+Designed by the renowned Victorian civil engineer James Leslie in 1879, Gladhouse Reservoir is the largest body of freshwater in the Lothians.
+It provides drinking water to approximately 150,000 people in Midlothian and parts of Edinburgh.

 The reservoir also offers trout fishing for experienced boat anglers.
-To find out more, including how to apply for a season ticket, click here.
+To learn more about obtaining a season ticket, click here.

 Planning Your Visit